andrevidela/Research-report/Thesis/index.md

 In general, we cannot match on erased variables, there is however an exception to this rule.
 Whenever matching on a variable _does not_ result in additional branching, then we are allowed to match on this variable, even if it erased.
 Such matches are called _uninformative_, and they are characterised by the fact that they do not generate new codepaths.

-No new codepaths means that, whether we match or not, the output bytecode would be the same.
-The difference lies in that matching on those variable would inform us and the compiler of very important properties from our types.
-Just like the `intOrString`  example informed us of the return type of our function, an uninformative match can reveal useful information to both the programmer and the compiler.
+“No new codepaths” means that, whether we match or not, the output bytecode would be the same.
+The difference lies in that matching on those variables would inform us, and the compiler, of very important properties from our types.
+Just like the `intOrString`  example informed us of the return type of our function, an uninformative match can reveal useful information relevant to typechecking.

 A good example of an uninformative match is `Refl` which has only one constructor: